couchbase/cbft/docs/dev-guide/index-queries.md

 You can POST a query request to any cbft node in a cbft cluster.

-To process your query request, that cbft node will then in turn perform distributed requests against the other nodes in the cbft cluster and gather their responses.
+To process your query request, the cbft node that receives your REST query will then in turn perform distributed requests against the other nodes in the cbft cluster and gather their responses.

 Your REST client will then receive a processed, merged response from the cbft node that received the original REST query request.

-Programmatically, the POST body for REST API bleve queries would look similar to the following example JSON:
+Programmatically, the POST body for REST API ```bleve``` queries would look similar to the following example JSON:

     {
       "timeout": 0,